How do you see yourself in the next 5 or 10 years?

 There was one time in the class when Professor asked students to write about “A Crystal Ball: How do you see yourself in the next 5 or 10 years?“, surprisingly, I cannot picture myself in the next 5 or 10 years.
 Back when I was in college, I could answer this question easily.
 I am shocked to realize that I cannot answer it now.
 The vision of my future is blurred like the sun when it is covered by dark clouds in the storm and it is hard to chase all those clouds away.

 10 years ago when I just graduated from high school and started college, I was so energetic.
 I knew what I want and always set a concrete plan in order to reach it.
 No matter how hard or impossible the goal is, I always had a strong motivation and commitment to achieve it.
-Suddenly, I seem to lose all the passions, motivations, and commitment.
+Suddenly, I seem to lose all my passions, motivations, and commitment.

 It is not because I am afraid of changes, but it is because I still have not figured out what I want to do yet.
 I am trying to listen to the inner voice in my head in the pursuit of finding the thing that I am passionate about.
 The thing that I am willing to commit and gives me a strong motivation to achieve it.